-The qualities include areas of skills, aptitudes, and personal characteristics.
+The qualities may include skills, aptitudes, and personal characteristics.
 For example, an emergency medical technician must be physically strong, and a web developer needs creativity and customer-service skills.

 Opportunities for advancement can come from within the occupation, such as a promotion to a supervisory or managerial level; from advancement into another occupation, such as moving from a computer support specialist to a network and computer systems administrator; or by becoming self-employed, such as a dentist opening up his or her own practice.

 Some occupational profiles may cite wage data from sources other than the BLS.
-For example, the Academy of Nutrition and Dietetics provides wage data on dietitians and nutritionists.
+For example, the Medical Group Management Association provides wage data for physicians and surgeons.
 Unless otherwise noted, the source of pay data for occupations in the OOH is the OES survey.

-This section describes how employment is projected to grow or decline between 2012 and 2022.
-In addition to presenting these projections, the section discusses the major factors expected to affect the outlook for employment in the occupation.
+How is employment projected to grow or decline between 2014 and 2024?
+This section has a chart that compares the rate of growth or decline for the occupation(s) covered in the profile to the rate for all occupations.
+In addition to presenting the projections, the section discusses the major factors expected to affect the outlook for employment in the occupation.
 Some of the factors are changes in technology, in business practices, and in demographics.